INFORMATION

 to program design, operation and evaluation.

-DRA’s evaluation services are
+DRA’s evaluation services were

-quite inclusive focusing on an organization’s operations,
+quite inclusive, focusing on an organization’s operations,

 programs, structure, processes, outcomes and/or impacts.

-clients’ information development needs are matched with
+where clients’ information development needs are matched

-realistic assessments of clients’ resources and organizational
+with realistic assessments of clients’ resources and

-committed to participatory evaluation, where building
+commitment to participatory evaluation, where building

 primary agenda.